Nawang17/Nawang17/README.md

 Hello!
 I am a college student interested in full stack development.
-Feel free to reach out if you have any cool projects in mind as I am always looking to improve my skills and learn new technologies.
+Feel free to reach out if you have any cool projects in mind.

 ### Skills